Jesus Crispin Remulla: Representative (2019–2022)

+Secretary of Justice (2022–2025)

+Remulla took oath as justice secretary on July 1, 2022, before President Bongbong Marcos.

 On July 13, 2022, Remulla issued Department Circular No. 027, which creates the Prosecution Integrity Board to look into misconducts of government prosecutors and recommend sanctions against them if necessary, as his first order as Justice Secretary.
 He also issued a circular that would give himself additional powers over the National Prosecution Service (NPS), a unit under the Department of Justice.
 On July 28, 2022, he also said that he doesn't think that "we need to spend the next 100 years running after the Marcoses" while discussing the functions of the Presidential Commission on Good Government (PCGG) that went after the ill-gotten wealth of the Marcos family.
 He added that there is no need to abolish the PCGG.

 In November 2022, Remulla rejected the recommendations for the Philippines to adopt SOGIE bill, laws legalizing same-sex marriage, divorce and abortion, and many more citing it "not acceptable in the Philippines, being a pre-dominantly Catholic nation."
 He added that "they want the SOGIE Bill for same-sex marriage to have the same as in their countries.
 So, that's not acceptable for us.
 They really want a lot to be implemented here."
 The justice department defended Remulla's decision to immediately reject all the recommendations.